apache/iceberg/docs/aws.md

 This design has the following benefits:

-1. it avoids potential [hot partition issue](https://aws.amazon.com/premiumsupport/knowledge-center/dynamodb-table-throttled/) if there are heavy write traffic to the tables within the same namespace, because the partition key is at the table level
+1. it avoids potential [hot partition issue](https://aws.amazon.com/premiumsupport/knowledge-center/dynamodb-table-throttled/) if there are heavy write traffic to the tables within the same namespace because the partition key is at the table level
 2. namespace operations are clustered in a single partition to avoid affecting table commit operations
 3. a sort key to partition key reverse GSI is used for list table operation, and all other operations are single row ops or single partition query.
 No full table scan is needed for any operation in the catalog.
 4. a string UUID version field `v` is used instead of `updated_at` to avoid 2 processes committing at the same millisecond